the best banana bread extraordinaire x infinity

 preheat oven to 350 and lightly grease a loaf pan

-3 large ultra ripe super spotty bananas
+3 large ultra ripe spotty bananas

 1/3 cup melted butter - cooled